MicrosoftDocs/power-automate-docs/articles/create-experience-preview.md

 ---
-title: Simplified experience to create a flow and use templates
+title: Simplified experience to create a flow and use templates (preview)
-description: "Learn how to create instant flows in business process flows" ms.custom: "" ms.date: 05/27/2022 ms.reviewer: "msftman"
+description: Get a preview of the simplified experience to create a flow and use templates. ms.custom: "" ms.date: 12/14/2022 ms.suite: "" ms.tgt_pltfrm: ""

-ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.subservice: cloud-flow